-An efficient way to address a wider audience is to implement a simple web GIS application as illustrated
+An efficient way to address a wider audience is to implement a simple web GIS application as illustrated in Figure 11.

-Figure 10.
 This application uses a 2D background map to support very simple and intuitive navigation across the service area.
 3D information can be accessed on demand and delivered as a downloadable 3D PDF file.
-PDF is a very common format and is readable on most devices with a free viewer.
-Indeed, PDF supports full 3D objects in a compact form and requires only Adobe Acrobat Reader which is very pervasive.

 Another option is to download 3D content as i-model file. i-model is a 3D standard developed by Bentley which allows exchanging detailed and rich 3D Models with properties.
 A free dedicated viewer or web plug-in is required.